 Performance Standard: Seepage from the Lower Reservoir will be maintained to prevent a significant rise in water levels beneath the CRA or a rise in groundwater that could potentially impact the liner of the proposed landfill.
+Seepage from the Lower Reservoir will be managed to maintain groundwater levels at least five feet below the bottom elevation of the liner of the proposed landfill so that the landfill can comply with title 27 CCR Section 20240, subdivision (c)

-Target levels for protection of the landfill and the CRA have been assigned to the monitoring wells as shown in Table 3.3-10.
+requirements.
+Target levels have been assigned to the monitoring wells as shown in Table 3.3-10.